 E. All terms for regional, collegiate, and district, representatives will be for a 3-year period.
 Representatives may hold two consecutive terms.
 Representatives may be asked to continue when the positions cannot be filled.

 F. Membership will be appointed by the State Health Science Specialist and the State HOSA Advisor.

 The Advisory Board will follow Utah State Career & Technical Education’s Student Organization guidelines for CTSO Advisory Boards.

 Section 4.
 Meetings

-The State Advisory Board will hold three meetings and any additional meetings as needed (UACTE Conference (Jan/Feb), State Leadership Conference (Mar/Apr), and HS Summer Conference (June).
+The State Advisory Board will hold three meetings and any additional meetings as needed (Utah ACTE Conference (Jan/Feb), HS Summer Conference (June) and the HOSA Fall Conference (September/October).

 Section 6.
 Quorum